How to Propagate Podocarpus macrophyllus (Buddhist Pine )

-Buddhist Pine is propagated from seeds or from semi-hard wood stem cuttings taken during the growing period.
-It bears cones in which are 2-4 scales, usually 1 or 2 are fertile.
+Podocarpus macrophyllus (Buddhist Pine) is propagated from seeds or from semi-hard wood stem cuttings taken in the beginning of the growing period (spring and early summer).
+The plant bears cones in which are 2-4 scales, usually 1 or 2 are fertile.
 Each fertile scale bears a single apical seed which is 10-15 mm long.

 The seeds are not easy to germinate and can take upto 18 months to germinate.
 The mature seeds are are sown into sandy potting soil.
 The scales must first be removed by scarification.
 Propagation by stem cuttings is much more successful than seed germination.